 Power Carving Tools

 If you are going to buy a flex shaft tool, buy the best - Foredom.
 As a Foredom dealer and service depot, we can meet all of your power carving needs.
 We service what we sell.
 We also stock bearings and lots of other repair parts.

 We have a selection of micro motor tools from our Maxima 40 to our Grande and also the Foredom 1070.
 With speeds ranging from 33,000RPM to 50,000RPM, you are sure to find a unit that will match your needs and budget.

-We carry ultra high speed tools from Turbocarver™ and NSK.
-All these tools will spin 1/16" dental burs (often called friction-grip burs) at speeds between 320,000RPM and 400,000RPM.
+Ultra high speed tools tools will spin 1/16" dental burs (often called friction-grip burs) at speeds between 320,000RPM and 400,000RPM.
 At those speeds, you can carve almost any material - including wood, most metals, glass, antler, bone, even stone and eggshell!